ZhiJieMa/AgentWard/README.md

 # AgentWard · 玄甲OS

-**AgentWard (玄甲)** is the full-lifecycle security operating system for AI agents — purpose-built security framework for trustworthy, scalable AI agent deployment.
+**AgentWard (玄甲)** is the full-lifecycle security operating system for AI agents, purpose-built security framework for trustworthy, scalable AI agent deployment.
 Natively integrated with OpenClaw, AgentWard unifies agent onboarding, secure reasoning, and trusted execution in one cohesive security architecture, with upcoming native support for other leading mainstream agent frameworks.
 Its heterogeneous defense-in-depth design rearchitects the agent workflow into five coordinated security layers across startup, perception, memory, decision-making, and execution, with dynamic cross-stage protections that verify foundation integrity, block adversarial deception, stop memory tampering, and validate every autonomous decision and high-risk command —  a complete, end-to-end closed security loop that delivers on the promise of "trustworthy at inception, controllable throughout the process, and reliable in outcomes".

 ## Why AgentWard